heidtn/martiancastaway/_posts/2020-04-07-Navigation_Online.md

 * t - The current time
 * $$\Delta t$$ - An arbitrarily small amount of time

+So if I know my current position and I want to calculate my position some small delta t later, I can multiply my velocity by that small delta t and add it to my current position which will give me a prediction for my next one!
+This only is true if my velocity is linear, but for small enough delta t it works really well.

-Great!
-But I don't yet know what our velocity is supposed to be, after all it's changing over time too, due to gravity.
+However, I don't yet know what my velocity is supposed to be, after all it's changing over time too, due to gravity.
 Well, it turns out I can do the same thing for my velocity!
 The derivative of my velocity is my acceleration, and the only thing accelerating my ship right now, is gravity which I now know how to calculate without needing any more derivatives.

 So if y is my position, y' is my velocity, and y'' is my acceleration, I get the following equations: